-In answer to your question, there are a number of points to consider for all central catheters and ports alone.
+In answer to your question, there are a number of points to consider for all central catheters, and subcutaneously implanted ports alone.
 The issue of optimal flushing and locking agents has been studied in depth for the last 10 years.
 Since then, most facilities have moved away from using heparin as a locking agent for central devices and ports.
-While heparin may reduce the incidence of clotting, there are other risks involved.
-Heparin risk factors have included contamination of certain lots and the potential for bacterial growth within the heparin, all in addition to backorders and supply shortages.
-In a systematic review comparing the efficacy of heparin to saline flushing, heparin was not found to be superior to saline in terms of occlusion avoidance.
+While heparin may reduce the incidence of clotting, there are other risks involved, such as heparin induced thrombocytopenia (HIT).
+In addition, heparin risk factors have included contamination of certain lots and the potential for bacterial growth within the heparin, all in addition to backorders and supply shortages.
+In a systematic review comparing the efficacy of heparin to saline flushing, heparin was not found as superior to saline in terms of occlusion avoidance.
 In another study of cancer patients, the findings concluded that elimination of heparin could positively affect patient outcomes.
 Eliminating heparin also had some positive economic benefits since heparin is more expensive than using saline alone for flushing.
-Conclusions for all CVADs indicated that saline-only flushing was safe and effective for the maintenance of catheter function and care without an increase in occlusions, even with ports.
+Conclusions for all CVADs indicated that saline-only flushing was safe and effective for the maintenance of catheter function and care without causing an increase in occlusions, even with ports.
 Dialysis catheters and Pheresis catheters commonly use heparin following treatment.

 The next issue is the frequency of flushing for ports.
-In the past monthly flushing has been the standard.
-Numerous publications have recently addressed port flushing monthly, every other month, or even every three months to maintain port function without a considerable increase in risk.
-For your question specific to acute care flushing and the use of heparin after each usage, if we apply this same concept, we would consider heparin unnecessary during hospitalization, especially when the port is in use, and saline flushing follows any infusion or blood sampling.
-Some hospitals have eliminated heparin for day-to-day use and only instill heparin when the patient is discharged.
+In the past, monthly flushing has been the standard.
+Numerous publications have recently addressed the frequency of port flushing for monthly, every other month, or even every three months to maintain port function without resulting in a considerable increase in risk.
+For your question specific to acute care flushing and the use of heparin after each usage, if we apply this same concept, we would consider heparin unnecessary during hospitalization, especially when the port is being used for infusions, and implement saline only flushing following any infusion or blood sampling.
+Some hospitals have eliminated heparin for day-to-day use and only instill heparin for ports when the patient is discharged.

-In conclusion, saline alone for flushing to maintain patency has been shown to be non-inferior to heparin and saline used to maintain patency of CVADs and, specifically, ports.
+In conclusion, saline alone for flushing to maintain patency has been shown to be non-inferior to both heparin and saline.
+Saline only flushing and locking is commonly used to maintain patency of CVADs and, specifically, ports.
 I have included many references for you to review.